lnls-dig/general-cores/README.md

   is deprecated.
 It can synchronize multiple signals at the same time but doesn't ensure coherency between these signals.

+  The module [gc_sync_edge](modules/common/gc_sync_edge.vhd) provides a synchronizer with an (positive or negative) edge detector.
+The signal edge is always detected on the rising edge of the clock.
+This module is simpler than the gc_sync_ffs module.

   To pass words from one clock domain to another, you can use the module [gc_sync_word_wr](modules/common/gc_sync_word_wr.vhd) for writing data, and [gc_sync_word_rd](modules/common/gc_sync_word_rd.vhd) for reading